 Tragedies like this are more common than one might think.
 Unfortunately, many assisted living homes are understaffed, or the staff they do have is underqualified.
 The residents of these homes are often unable to articulate what is happening to them, making it difficult for standards of care to be regulated.
 For this reason, it’s vital to visit your loved one regularly to ensure they’re safe and comfortable.

-If you fear your elderly loved one has been a victim of abuse or neglect, please call our Huntington elder abuse attorneys at Stewart Bell, PLLC.
+If you fear your elderly loved one has been abused or neglected, please call our Huntington elder abuse attorneys at Stewart Bell, PLLC.
 We are dedicated to fighting for the rights of the elderly and can help you and your family seek justice.

 The Mistreatment in Van Nuys, CA